 “Get behind me, Satan.
 You are thinking not as God does, but as human beings do” (Mk 8:33).

 Peter got the first part right when he answered the question Jesus asked, “Who do people say that I am” (Mk 8:27), but he saw not the suffering servant of Isaiah 53 but most likely some other view of the Messianic hope of Israel.
-When Jesus began to build on Peter’s first insight by sharing how he would suffer, be rejected, and killed, he probably did not even hear anything about rising on the third day.
+When Jesus began to build on Peter’s first insight by sharing how he would suffer, be rejected, and killed, Peter probably did not even hear anything about Jesus rising on the third day.
 He pulled Jesus aside and began to rebuke him!